wbap/WM_Hackathon/deployment/README.md

 - Docker
     - Follow instructions on [website](https://www.docker.com) to set it up locally (depends on your environment)
 - X11 if you want to display a GUI
-- Nvidia Docker Package (if you have a GPU)
+- NVIDIA Docker Package (if you have an NVIDIA GPU)
+    - NOTE: This will not apply if you are using a Mac.
     - Follow instructions on [website](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian)

 - Source code